Playing Divide-and-Choose Given Uncertain Preferences: Diversification: Why and how

 We begin by observing that it may be optimal for the divider to split \emph{all but one good}, as Figure \ref{figManyGoodsDivided} illustrates.
-The most valuable good -- worth about twice as much as any of the others -- is placed entirely in pile 1, while the other goods are all placed mostly in pile 2 but split between the two piles in order to reduce variance, pushing $P$ extremely close to zero.
+The most valuable good---worth about twice as much as any of the others---is placed entirely in pile 1, while the other goods are all placed mostly in pile 2 but split between the two piles in order to reduce variance, pushing $P$ extremely close to zero.
 This optimal division was computed using Algorithm \ref{algNormalOpt}.\footnote{Technically speaking, the division output by Algorithm \ref{algNormalOpt} is not guaranteed to be ``close'' to the globally optimal division, even though the objective values must be similar.
 However, for the divisions in Figures \ref{figManyGoodsDivided}, \ref{figMonotonicityViolation}, and \ref{figDiversificationAndRiskAversion}, we did verify that the optimal division, $p^*$, must be close to the computed division shown in the figure, $p$, in the sense that $\abs{\abs{p^* - p}}_\infty \leq 0.05$.
 (For Figure \ref{figDiversificationAndRiskAversion}, we only obtained 0.1 instead of 0.05.)
 This is a close enough approximation to conclude that the properties we are claiming hold in these two examples.
 We computed this by re-running Algorithm \ref{algNormalOpt} with an additional constraint that each $p_i$ be bounded away from the value in the original computed solution by 0.05.
 We did this separately for each good $i$, and each direction of the deviation (bounded away from above/below).
 For a small enough value of the error parameter $\gamma$, we can conclude that, in each of these $2n$ constrained optimizations, the optimal objective value decreases by more than $\gamma$.
 Thus, the globally optimal solution $p^*$ cannot respect any of these additional constraints, implying that $\abs{\abs{p^* - p}}_\infty \leq 0.05$.}

 This result starkly contrasts with the case of complete information.
 As we discussed in Section \ref{subLitReview}, a divider with perfect information \emph{never} needs to split more than one good between the piles.
+Figure \ref{figDiversificationVersusCertainty} interpolates between these two cases by decreasing the variance from one down to zero.
+One by one, the high value goods are placed entirely in pile 1 and the low value goods are placed entirely in pile 2.
+Eventually, as the variance approaches zero, we arrive at the certainty case, where there is no longer any diversification.